Ragnarok99/categories-form/README.md

 ### Getting Started

-There are two methods for getting started with this repo.
+For getting started with this repo.

 ```
 > git clone https://github.com/Ragnarok99/categories-form